IgorDGomes/Oasis-Legacy-Bank/README.md

 - CSS
 - Javascript
 - Nextjs
-- Expressjs
+- Express
 - PostgreSQL

 ## Getting Started

-To start using the Oasis Legacy Bank app, simply follow these steps:
+To start using the Oasis Legacy Bank, simply follow these steps:

 1. Open your web browser.